 While Mexico is fairly new to the planet's dedicated shark diving scene, it is already drawing tons of attention from divers in the know.
 Read on to learn more about Baja, and Mexico's, best destinations for shark encounters, with guaranteed chills, thrills, and up-close encounters with some of the planet's most awesome shark species!

-When it comes to great white shark diving, Guadalupe Island has earned a reputation for offering some of the most exciting great white shark diving on the planty.
+When it comes to great white shark diving, Guadalupe Island has earned a reputation for offering some of the most exciting great white shark diving on the planet.

-Once you reach the island, you'll have the chance to enter the water up to four times a day, passively interacting with over 300 individually documented great white sharks.
-During these protected encounters, lucky dive groups might see the sharks splashing and breaching as they strike at lures - or cautiously approaching the cage for a closer look at the funny looking fish inside.
+Once you reach the island of Guadalupe, you'll have the chance to enter the water up to four times a day, passively interacting with over 300 individually documented great white sharks.
+During these protected encounters, lucky dive groups might see the sharks splashing and breaching as they strike at lures – or cautiously approaching the cage for a closer look at the funny looking fish inside.

 Gordo Banks and The Corridor

 If you're hoping to dive alongside powerful Pacific predators, you don't have to go all the way to Guadalupe Island to do it.
 There are excellent options for shark diving close to San José del Cabo!

 The Gordo Banks are a series of submerged offshore seamounts, found one to two hours from Los Cabos.
 Here, schools of jacks, tuna, snapper, and groupers are joined by eagle rays, cow-nose rays, and mobula rays.
 This remote reef is also regularly patrolled by silky sharks, and even whale sharks are occasionally spotted between April and June.